polyswarm/microengine-webhooks-py/README.md

 ## Customizing a microengine

-Customizing your engine is as simple as overwriting just 1-2 functions.
+Customizing your engine is as simple as overriding just 1-2 functions.
 Inside `scan.py` there are two functions, `scan` and `compute_bid`.
 These functions are called in synchronous code.

-To get started, clone, fork, or download this project, and move to the Overwriting Scan section.
+To get started, clone, fork, or download this project, and move to the Overriding Scan section.

-### Overwriting Scan
+### Overriding Scan

 The scan function is the core of any microengine.
 It takes in a `Bounty` for some artifact, and returns a `ScanResult`.